 The festival, which will take place April 28-29 in downtown Berkeley, is now accepting interns to receive course credit.
 The internship is an excellent opportunity for students to learn what is required to produce a major literary event, and can be tailored to suit a variety of interests.
 For example, a student may choose to focus on marketing and communications, theater management, sponsorship development and management, or international author programming, among other areas.
 Work hours are also flexible — time commitments can be customized to meet unit requirements and may vary according to responsibility area.

-Applications are competitive and due by November 20th, 2017.
-Internships will begin on January 2nd, 2018 and terminate at the end of the Spring semester.
-If you have any questions, please contact Sabrina Werts at firstname.lastname@example.org.
+The application deadline has now passed.
+Internships will begin in January 2018 and terminate at the end of the Spring semester.
+If you have any questions, please contact Sabrina Werts at email@example.com.